Highlights of the Project

 Yes, the host family will be happy to receive something from your country as a gift.
 It is not necessary to buy an expensive one.
 Anything representing your country will do.
 Otherwise, simply you may ask the host family.

-Do I have to host my French partner if he comes to my country?
+Do I have to host my Dutch partner if he comes to my country?

 How much pocket money should the participant carry?

-For sake of the participant private expenditure (shopping etc.), you can give some pocket money, it all depends on what the participant would like to buy from France.
+For sake of the participant's private expenditure (shopping etc.), you can give pocket money.
+It all depends on what your the participant would like to buy from Dutch markets.
 In general, we believe that 15 Euros per day is largely enough to fulfill the normal shopping desires.

 What if my question was not answered here?